Factory Invoice Price is not the Dealer’s Actual New Car Cost

 Buying a New Car Below Factory Invoice Price

 However, since you didn’t ask, the dealer didn’t tell you about the secret incentive available on the car.
 He made an additional $2,346.91 profit from selling you the vehicle.
-Take a look at example #2 below, and I’ll show you how he did it.
+Look at example #2 below, and I’ll show you how he did it.

-The $2,346.91 you could have saved translates to $65.19 a month for 36 months at 0% interest added to your car payment.
+The $2,346.91 you could have saved translates to $65.19 monthly for 36 months at 0% interest added to your car payment.
 And you gave the dealer some excellent free word-of-mouth advertising, telling your friends and family how great the dealership treated you.

-Always research and ask the dealer point blank if there are any factory-to-dealer incentives on the vehicle you’re looking to buy.
+Always research and ask the dealer point blank if there are any factory-to-dealer incentives on the vehicle you want.

 Buying a Car With a Rebate and Dealer Incentive